 Takeaway 2- Grexit was a serious option to mitigate the crisis

-One of the interesting parts of the book is where Varoufakis describes how close Greece was to leave the eurozone, and potentially, the European Union.
+One of the interesting parts of the book is where Varoufakis describes how close Greece was to leaving the eurozone, and potentially, the European Union.

 The third bailout package offered in 2015 meant another round of cuts and tax increases that would deepen Greece’s recession and delay any possibility of recovery.